martcoder/snakegame-nonextended/README.md

 # snakegame

-The code builds upon the code created by Julian Evans from this repository: https://github.com/jvns/snake I have used the same license as her, MIT license.
+The code builds upon the code created by Julia Evans from this repository: https://github.com/jvns/snake I have used the same license as her, MIT license.

 Features added include: